Cannabis and your health

 Ways to reduce your risk

-If you choose to use cannabis, here are some ways you can reduce the risk of health effects:
+If you choose to use cannabis, here are some ways you can reduce the risk of negative health effects:

-1. Delay use.
+• Delay use.
 The brain is still developing until age 25 and regular use before then increases risks of learning, addiction, and mental health issues.
 The greatest risk is for those using before the age of 16.

-8. Avoid high potency products.
+• Avoid high potency products.
 The higher the THC content, the greater the risk for negative outcomes.
 Using products with a lower amount of THC (e.g., less than 10% THC for products that are smoked/vaped and 2.5 mg of THC or less for products that are eaten) can help reduce the risk of negative effects.
 Certain cannabis extracts like hash, kief, wax or shatter contain a very high concentration of THC.

-10. Avoid synthetic cannabis products, like K2 or Spice.
+• Avoid synthetic cannabis products, like K2 or Spice.
 These products have been linked to seizures, irregular heartbeat, panic attacks, and in some cases, death.

 Using cannabis for medical reasons

-Some people use cannabis (weed) for medical reasons.
+Some people use cannabis for medical reasons.
 If you want to use cannabis for a medical reason, talk to your healthcare provider.
 Cannabis might interact with medications or conditions you already have.

-Safer use of edibles
+Safer use of edible cannabis products

 • When smoking or vaping, you might feel the effects within seconds to minutes.